Optimization-Based Separations for Neural Networks: Preliminaries and Main Results

 \subsection{Main Results}

 We now turn to state our main theorems.
-The first shows that there exists a sequence of radial distributions with unbounded support such that efficiently learning a ball indicator to accuracy $\Ocal(d^{-4})$ is not possible using our weak architecture in \eqref{eq:depth2} for any learning algorithm, whereas the strong architecture in \eqref{eq:architecture} can efficiently learn such ball indicators using GD.
+The first shows that there exists a sequence of radial distributions with unbounded support such that efficiently learning a ball indicator to accuracy $\Ocal(d^{-4})$ is not possible using any learning algorithm which must return a network with a weak architecture as defined in \eqref{eq:depth2}, whereas the strong architecture in \eqref{eq:architecture} can efficiently learn such ball indicators using GD.

 \begin{theorem} There exists a sequence of radial distributions $\{\Dcal_d\}_{d=2}^{\infty}$ such that the following holds: \begin{itemize} \item There exist universal constants $c_1,c_2,c_3,c_4>0$ and a sequence of target functions $\{f_d(\bx)\coloneqq\one{\norm{\bx}\le\lambda_d}\}_{d= c_1}^{\infty}$ where $\lambda_d\in[1,2]$ for all $d$, such that for all $d\ge c_1$, any algorithm that returns a depth 2 neural network $N$ with architecture as defined in \eqref{eq:depth2} which employs an activation function $\sigma$ satisfying Assumption~\ref{asm:poly_bounded} must satisfy